Prometheus-X-association/data-veracity/docs/design-document.md

 One of the main questions is how many DVA instances there are in a data space.
 For example, there may be a single centralized DVA instance that can be contacted by the connectors during data exchange.
-However, a likely more advantageous approach is to have a decentralized configuration with several DVA instances.
+However, a more advantageous approach is to have a decentralized configuration with several DVA instances.
 There may be a DVA instance at the participating organizations – eg, P can use their own DVA instance to generate the proof or attestation that will be passed together with the data to C.
 Likewise, C may use their ‘local’ DVA instance to perform the verification.